 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in hot-swappable switches, legend visibility, switch options, below average in frame rigidity, key responsiveness, ease of switch replacement.
+Compared with other Gaming Keyboards, this product is above average in hot-swappable switches, legend visibility, switch options, below average in cable quality, frame rigidity, wrist rest quality.

 | Attribute | This product | Category average | Difference |